ICELANDIC SAGAS

 Added to your basket:

-Iceland: its scenes and sagas ...
-With numerous illustrations and a map.
+Iceland: its Scenes and Sagas ...
+With numerous Illustrations and a Map.

-As well as providing an account of his travels, the text relates numerous sagas, and includes discussion of Icelandic food, endearments, music, slang, poetry, female dress, and manuscripts, while the appendices cover the island’s ornithology and plant life.
-The work ends with ‘a few hints to the traveller’ e.g. ‘Extraordinary precautions must be taken to preserve thermometers from being shivered to atoms.
+The work also includes discussion of Icelandic food, endearments, music, slang, poetry, female dress, ornithology, and plant life, and ends with ‘a few hints to the traveller’ e.g. ‘Extraordinary precautions must be taken to preserve thermometers from being shivered to atoms.
 Of ten which a friend of mine took to the Geysir wrapped in wool, seven were broken in two days’ (p.
 398).
+Baring-Gould is perhaps best known for his hymn ‘Onward, Christian Soldiers’.